alanensastegui/subsights-marketing-site/lib/blog/content/two-tracks-one-outcome-dual-query-workflows.md

 ---

-## What’s next

-Automation will come with controls.
-If you trust certain suggestion types, you can opt in to have them applied automatically—attaching an offer, routing to a team, or collecting contact details—while keeping a full trace of what happened and why.

-Each improvement compounds.
-The more the assistant resolves and routes, the cleaner your knowledge base becomes, the sharper your offer graph gets, and the more consistent your conversions are—without sacrificing help.

----

-**The same workflows that power All Allied Health Schools and DMOs are available to you too—built to turn every conversation into an opportunity.**
+**Sound interesting?
+The same workflows that power All Allied Health Schools and DMOs are available to you too—built to turn every conversation into an opportunity.**